When first starting out, most fishkeepers go for silk or plastic plants – if they have any at all – just to keep things simple.

 There’s no ideal time to have your lights go on and off, so choose a time that fits in with your schedule and waking hours.
 Although aquarium lighting is essential for plant growth, and helps the inhabitants of your tank get in a day-night rhythm, it’s also for your viewing pleasure so you can see what’s going on in the tank.

 The best way to control when your lighting switches on and off is using a timer.
-They’re cheap and simple to use, and this means you don’t have to worry about forgetting to switch the lights on or off.
+They’re cheap and simple to use, and this means you don’t have to worry about forgetting to switch them yourself, you will have automated aquarium lighting.
 It’s also handy if you might not be home at the right times.

 Plant Light Requirements

-When you’re deciding how much light your plants need, you’re going to need to figure out your watts per gallon, as well as how much much light the plants you want to keep need.
+When you’re deciding how much light your plants need, you’re going to need to figure out your watts per gallon, as well as how much the plants you want to keep actually need.